1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Date PlatformPrice Grade

-Current market dynamics show sustained collector interest despite the variety’s higher production numbers compared to its obverse counterpart.
+Current market dynamics show sustained collector interest despite the variety’s higher production numbers.

 Market Activity: 1917-D Reverse Half Dollar